How is the SNP investing in community justice?

 Protecting victims and the public from further harm is an absolute priority for the SNP as the Scottish Government.

-This remains consistent with the aims for community justice – the evidence shows that community‑based interventions and sentences can be more effective in reducing reoffending and assisting with rehabilitation than short-term custodial sentences, while protecting the public and robustly managing risk.
+Evidence shows that community‑based interventions and sentences can be more effective in reducing reoffending and assisting with rehabilitation compared to short-term custodial sentences.